 SPECIAL CATEGORIES OF PERSONAL DATA

 What are special categories of personal data?

-Previously known as sensitive personal data, this means data about an individual which is more sensitive, so requires more protection.
+Previously known as sensitive personal data, this means data about an individual which is more sensitive and requires more protection.
 This type of data could create more significant risks to a person’s fundamental rights and freedoms, for example by putting them at risk of unlawful discrimination.
-The special categories include information about an individual’s:
+The special categories include information about an individual: